XIP-68 (Draft): Automated Fork Recovery

 Remote Commit Log

 For each group, all superadmin installations should additionally publish updates to a remote commit log.
 This can be performed asynchronously via a worker process, using the local commit log as a reference.
+Note that group creation operations (those with a commit_sequence_id of 0) should be omitted from the remote commit log.

 enum CommitResult {